CA Course Eligibility

 CA Intermediate course eligibility

-A candidate becomes eligible for the CA Intermediate only after qualifying (10+2) Examinations conducted by an examining body constituted by law and also after passing Entrance level i.e. CA Foundation.
+A candidate becomes eligible for the CA Intermediate only after qualifying (10+2) Examinations conducted by an examining body constituted by law and also after the successful declaration of CA Foundation result.

 On registration in the CA Intermediate Course, the candidate has to undergo through a study period of 8 months to appear in CA Intermediate Examination.